 The daily VG’s Awards: The Brage Prize for the best children’s book in 2009 and the Critics’ Prize 2009.
 Nominated to the Ministry of Culture’s Prize and the Bookseller’s Prize.
 The author’s début novel in 2005, Waffle Hearts (Vaffelhjarte) was a success.

-Rights sold to Germany, Belgium, Catalonia, Georgia, Lithuania, Sweden, Russia, France, Iceland, Denmark, Poland, Macedonia, China, Ukraine, Estonia, Faroe Island, Bulgaria, Italy, England, Serbia, Slovenia, Spain, South Korea, Turkey, India (Hindi), USA.
+Rights sold to Germany, Belgium, Catalonia, Georgia, Latvia, Lithuania, Sweden, Russia, France, Iceland, Denmark, Poland, Macedonia, China, Ukraine, Estonia, Faroe Island, Bulgaria, Italy, England, Serbia, Slovenia, Spain, South Korea, Turkey, India (Hindi), USA.

 Maria Parr (b.
 1981) has master’s degree in Nordic languages and literature.